remk/james-project/src/site/markdown/server/manage-webadmin.md

 ```

 This method is specific to the distributed flavor of James, which relies on Cassandra and RabbitMQ for implementing a mail queue.
-In case of a RabbitMQ crash resulting in a lost of messages, this task can be launched to repopulate the
+In case of a RabbitMQ crash resulting in a loss of messages, this task can be launched to repopulate the
 `mailQueueName` queue in RabbitMQ using the information stored in Cassandra.

 The `olderThan` parameter is mandatory.
 It filters the mails to be restored, by taking into account only